Opening the tropical avocado, SlimCado

 But to slice or chop avocado, there’s a trick or two worth noting.
-Grab a knife, a serving spoon (smaller spoons will work with a hass but not a SlimCado) and a cutting surface.
+Grab a knife, a serving spoon (smaller spoons will work with a hass but not with a tropical avocado like the SlimCado) and a cutting surface.

 You’ll get the avocado just how you want it AND be able to use the avocado half as a dish.
 Perfect for guacamole (with all the insides scooped out) or as a dish for an entree, salad or appetizer with avocado scooped out with every spoonful of the dish.